Philip-Crossfire-Meier/grid/README.md

    docker compose up --build
    ```

-The frontend will then be available at [localhost:8000](http://localhost:8081/).
-Make sure the ports 8081 and 8000 are not in use.
+The frontend will then be available at [localhost:8081](http://localhost:8081/).
+Make sure the ports 8081 and 8000 (the backend port) are not in use.
+Make sure the docker daemon is running before composing.

 Approach: